 In turn, these banks at the core of the financial system interact with a relatively small number of specialized organizations that actually provide the central settlement functions for specific assets.
 For example, the Federal Reserve provides settlement services for U.S. dollar wholesale payments through its Fedwire service while the European Central Bank does the same for euro-denominated payments.
-The Federal Reserve provides settlement services for U.S. government bonds, while the Depository Trust and Clearing Corporation (DTCC) provides clearance and settlement services for a wide range of securities, including all equities traded on U.S. stock exchanges.
-Significantly, all of these systems continue in one form or another to provide large amounts of intraday credit to their major participants.
+The Federal Reserve is involved in settlement services for U.S. government bonds through its book-entry and transfer services for those securities, while the Depository Trust and Clearing